 Box 5 — Redemption of Nonqualified Notices

 This shows the cash value of any nonqualified written notices you redeemed during the year.
-Remember, you already paid taxes on these when you first received them, so this isn't additional taxable income - it's just documenting the cash-out.
+You already paid taxes on these when you first received them, so this isn't additional taxable income.

 Box 6 — Section 199A(g) Deduction

 This applies only to specified agricultural and horticultural cooperatives.
-It shows your share of the Section 199A(g) deduction that the cooperative is passing through to you.
-This deduction is related to domestic production activities and can reduce your taxable income.
+It shows your share of the Section 199A(g) deduction passing through to you.
 The amount here cannot exceed 9% of the qualified payments shown in Box 7.

 Box 7 — Qualified Payments

 Also only for specified agricultural and horticultural cooperatives, this shows the total qualified payments made to you.
-These payments are used to calculate the Section 199A(g) deduction limits and are generally the amounts from boxes 1 and 3 combined.
+These are used to calculate the Section 199A(g) deduction limits.

 Box 8 — Section 199A(a) Qualified Items

-This reports income items that qualify for the Section 199A qualified business income deduction, but only from businesses that are NOT specified service trades or businesses (like healthcare, law, or accounting practices).
-This helps you calculate your QBI deduction on Form 8995-A.
+This reports income items that qualify for the Section 199A qualified business income deduction, but only from businesses that are NOT specified service trades or businesses.

 Box 9 — Section 199A(a) SSTB Items

-This is the flip side of Box 8 - it reports qualified business income items from specified service trades or businesses (SSTB).
-These items have different limitation rules for the Section 199A deduction based on your income level.
+The flip side of Box 8 — it reports qualified business income items from specified service trades or businesses (SSTB).

 Box 10 — Investment Credit

-If the cooperative passed through any investment credits to you (like credits for renewable energy equipment), they show up here.
+If the cooperative passed through any investment credits to you, they show up here.
 These credits can directly reduce your tax liability dollar-for-dollar.

 Box 11 — Work Opportunity Credit

-This reports your share of work opportunity credits earned by the cooperative.
-These credits are available when the cooperative hires employees from certain target groups, such as veterans or individuals receiving government benefits.
+This reports your share of work opportunity credits earned by the cooperative for hiring employees from certain target groups.

 Box 12 — Other Credits and Deductions